goodiesohhi/connect4spin/README.txt

 passwd: connect4isfun

-I have cloned the project into the instance and installed all dependencies (I think) SET DEBUG=connect4 & npm start to start express and node and stuff. in app.js, there's a flag (app.testing).
-It's set to true which allows the game to be started with only one player connected and play with only themselves.
+I have cloned the project into the instance and installed all dependencies (I think) npm start to start express and node and stuff. in app.js, there's a flag (app.testing). there's a corresponding flag in c4.handlebars that disables/enables the button It's set to true which allows the game to be started with only one player connected and play with only themselves.

 ToDo: